 - Modifying your course load or enrolment

-- Course selection week, enrolment and electives (including Complimentary Studies)
+- Course selection week, enrolment and electives (including Complementary Studies)

 - Petitioning for a change in academic standing

 The reduced load program (RLP) is designed to allow students to complete their 1A courses over two academic terms (typically fall and spring).
 Since students are completing 1A over two terms, graduation will be delayed by one full year.

 What is the criteria to be approved for the RLP?